 - Don't know.
 Everything is individual there.
 Someone initially stood at position 5655 and believes that the code has no prospects.
 Someone, in principle, is not very active, waiting for the text to appear.
 Working group meetings are an additional waste of time, averaging 3.5 hours per week.
 This is a lot for a deputy.

-– What happens after the concept?
+— What will happen after the concept?

 — Let’s present the concept, get feedback and take it into account.
 Once approved by the working group, the concept will be presented to the committee.
 We will listen to the committee deputies, because they may also have comments.
 After that you need to write a code.
 The concept is written by specialists, and the code is written by lawyers.